dihi/icd_feature_engineering/README.md

 Before you begin, make sure you have access to the MIMIC-III Database.
 You will need the `ADMISSIONS.csv`, `DIAGNOSES_ICD.csv` and `PATIENTS.csv` files.
 In addition, make sure that you have Docker installed: [Docker](https://docs.docker.com/install/).

+If you are using Docker on a Windows or Mac platform, increase the available memory for the machine to at least 8GB in order to ensure that the data and processing fits in memory.
+Failing to do so will cause errors that may not be gracefully handled.

+On Mac OS X:

+ 1. In the menu bar, click the Docker icon
+ 2. Click Preferences
+ 3. Click Advanced
+ 4. Move the slider for memory up to 8GB (at least; more is preferred)

+On Windows:
+TODO:

 ## Instructions

 1. Clone the repository